Office of State Treasurer

 Such an agreement shall be valid only if it is in writing, signed by the owner, discloses the nature and value of the property, and discloses the owner's share after the fee or compensation has been subtracted.

 In addition, there is NO CHARGE to search the Unclaimed Property database through the Treasuryís unclaimed property website, www.CTBigList.com.

-During fiscal year 2012, the Unclaimed Property Division returned a record $83 million to 18,381 rightful owners representing the most money returned in a single year.
-During the same period, the Division received $73 million in unclaimed property.
+During Fiscal Year 2013, the Unclaimed Property Division returned $67 million to 17,852 rightful owners.
+During the same period, the Division received $115 million in unclaimed property receipts.